zerothi/sisl/docs/dev/index.rst

    * Likely, your contribution will need a comment for the release notes.
-     Please add one in ``/changes/`` by following the instructions found in the ``README.rst`` there.
+     Please add one in ``/changes/`` by following the instructions found in the ``/changes/README.rst``.

-6. Review process.
+#.
+Review process.

    The maintainers of `sisl` will do their best to respond as fast as possible.
    But first ensure that the CI runs successfully, if not, maintainers will likely wait until it succeeds before taking any action.

 Contribute external code
 ------------------------

-External toolbox codes may be contributed `here <issue_>`_, then press "Issue" and select *Contribute toolbox*.
+External toolbox codes may be contributed `here <issue_>`_, then press :guilabel:`Issue` and select :guilabel:`Contribute toolbox`.

 There are two cases of external contributions:

-1. If the code is directly integrable into sisl it will be merged into the sisl source.
+#.
+If the code is integrable into sisl it will be merged into the sisl source.

-2. If the code is showing how to use sisl to calculate some physical quantity but is not a general implementation, it will be placed in toolbox directory.
+#.
+If the code is showing how to use sisl to calculate some physical quantity but is not a general
+   implementation, it will be placed in toolbox directory.

-Either way, any contribution is very welcome.
+Either way, any contribution is very welcome!